chenatf/CLLD/README.md

 from the original bam by manta.
 ```
 ```
-prefix.csv   A table report the de novo large deletions at the target sites.
+prefix.csv   A table report the germline de novo large deletions at the target sites.
 ```
 Column | Description
 ------ | -----------